istio/istio.io/content/help/ops/traffic-management/troubleshooting/index.md

 access logs are printed into standard output of the container, run following command to see the log:

 {{<text bash>}}
-`kubectl logs -it PODNAME -c istio-proxy -n NAMESPACE`
+`$ kubectl logs -it PODNAME -c istio-proxy -n NAMESPACE`
 {{</text>}}

 In the default access log format, Envoy response flags and Mixer policy status are located after response code,